efeefe/is/pages/03.opendott/blog.md

 ---

-\* * The project started as a partnership between the [University of Dundee](https://www.dundee.ac.uk) and Mozilla Foundation and moved to Northumbria by July 2020*
+\* * The project started as a partnership between the [University of Dundee](https://www.dundee.ac.uk) and Mozilla Foundation and migrated to Northumbria by July 2020*